fremag/MemoScope.Net/README.md

 # Licence
 Public Domain.
 Do what you want with this software and source code.
-The only important thing to know is that I can't be responsible of anything that could happen with it.
+The only important thing to know is that I can't be responsible for anything that could happen with it.
 If your life partner leaves you, your computer explodes, your car is smashed by a meteor or even if Asmodeus appears in your room.
 **It can't be my fault**